Healesville Sanctuary is located in Healesville, Australia. It has been operating since 1921.

 Land of Parrots

 A walk in aviary where visitors may become a perch for some of the birds and can feed some of these birds.
-It houses tiny budgerigars and large parrots.
+It houses a wide variety from tiny budgerigars to large parrots.

 Animals of the night

-Mountain pygmy possums, bilbies, gliders, Lord Howe Island stick insects and bandicoots can all be seen in this nocturnal house.
+Mountain pygmy possums, bilbies, gliders and bandicoots can all be seen in this nocturnal house.
 Next door is the wombat burrow where people can get close up to these creatures.

 Highlights breeding programs for the mountain pygmy possum and the Southern corroboree frog.
 To access this space visitors travel through an aviary for helmeted honeyeaters and orange bellied parrots.